31 Jul Is My Dog Sick?

 When we see our pups daily, changes in their body weight can be difficult to detect, especially if it happens slowly over time with no other worrisome symptoms.
 If your pup is looking thinner, or you are feeling ribs, hip bones, or the spine where you could not previously, this may be an indication that your dog has lost weight.

 On the contrary, if your pup is looking rounder, seems to have a bigger belly, has lost some body contours, is moving slower, or feeling heavier than before they may also have put on some weight.
-While diet quality, exercise level, and treats may contribute to both weight gain and loss, they can also be a symptom of an internal problem that warrants further investigation by your veterinarian.
+While diet quality, exercise level, and treats may contribute to both weight loss and weight gain in dogs, they can also be a symptom of an internal problem that warrants further investigation by your veterinarian.

 Sleeping More or Less

-Most dogs sleep A LOT!
+Don’t worry too much because most dogs sleep A LOT!
 Sleeping 12-18 hours a day and then lounging in bed for a few hours on top of that can be normal for a dog depending on their age, breed, size, and activity level.
-When dogs don’t feel well, sleeping more and acting tired are one of the first things pet parents pick up on.
+However, when dogs don’t feel well, sleeping more and acting tired are one of the first things pet parents pick up on.
 Skipping meals due to sleeping, having trouble laying down or getting up from bed, laying in bed more than normal, lagging behind on walks, and/or acting lethargic, might mean that a health issue is causing a decrease in energy.

 On the flip side, if your pup seems restless, uncharacteristically wakes up during the night, is pacing or acting uncomfortable during times that they typically sleep; these are also significant signs.
 Dogs with fear/anxiety, arthritis or neurologic pain, discomfort from an internal issue, and senior dogs with Canine Cognitive Dysfunction Syndrome may sleep less, change their sleep cycles, pace through the night, or not want to lay down.